Addis Ababa Light Rail: Overview

-Of the two line rail lines, the east-west line extends 17.4 km, stretching from Ayat Village to Torhailoch, and passing through Megenagna, Meskel Square, Legehar and Mexico Square.
-The north-south line, which is 16.9 km in length, passes through Menelik II Square, Merkato, Lideta, Legehar, Meskel Square, Gotera and Kaliti.
+Of the two line rail lines, the east–west line extends 17.4 km, stretching from Ayat Village to Torhailoch, and passing through Megenagna, Meskel Square, Legehar and Mexico Square.
+The north–south line, which is 16.9 km in length, passes through Menelik II Square, Merkato, Lideta, Legehar, Meskel Square, Gotera and Kaliti.
 However, the two lines have a common track of about 2.7 km.
 The common track is the elevated section that runs east to west across the southern edge of the CBD from Meskel Square to Mexico Square, and onwards to Lideta.
-Trains on the north-south line are blue and white, whilst on the east-west line they are green and white.
+Trains on the north–south line are blue and white, whilst on the east–west line they are green and white.
 The Fares cost 2-6 Ethiopian birr.
 Tickets are bought at orange-coloured kiosks next to each station.

 The final cost to build the railway was US$475m, with construction taking three years.
 The Addis Ababa Light Rail was originally to have a total of 41 stations on its two lines, and each train was planned to have the capacity to carry 286 passengers.
 This will enable the light rail transit to provide a transportation service to 15,000 passengers per hour per direction (PPHPD) and 60,000 in all four directions.
 The railway lines have their dedicated power grid.

 According to CREC, the system carried an average of 113,500 daily passengers in January 2016 with 153,000 passengers as the highest passenger load during a single day.
 Service frequency was 10 minutes during peak hours on both lines and 20 minutes during off-peak hours.
 On average there were 94 train rotations on the Blue line (3,177.2 vehicle-kilometres) and 93 rotations on the Green line (3,236.4 vehicle-kilometres).

+By 2023, the system averaged 56,000 daily passengers due to limited rolling stock availability.